OpenNebula/marketplace-docs/source/service/k3s.rst

 Deploy Application
 ------------------

-We will loosely follow the `official guide <https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/>`_ as a demonstration how to deploy an application to our newly created Kubernetes cluster.
+We will loosely follow the `official guide <https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/>`_ as a demonstration how to deploy an application to our newly created K3s cluster.

 1. External IP without LoadBalancer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~